Join us!

 Undergraduate Research Assistants

 Undergraduate research assistants are welcomed as important, valued members of the PINE Lab community.
 No prior research experience is necessary to join us!
 To help you get the most out of your research experience and training, we do request multiple semester commitments whenever possible.
-If you’re interested in joining the PINE Lab as a research assistant, please fill out our Research Interest Form so we can learn more about you.
-Dr. Gabard-Durnam or another lab member will get in touch soon after you complete the form about PINE Lab opportunities.
 Credit for directed study is available.
 Work-study is also available for those eligible.